Carlotta Corpron: Biography

+Corpron was involved in the Little Chapel in the Woods project at the Texas State College for Women (now known as Texas Woman's University) and was the documentarian for the project, taking photos of the building, students, and faculty as they worked on designing and installing the work.

 She retired from teaching in 1968 and died in Denton in 1988.

 Photography

 In the summer of 1936, Corpron decided to refine her photographic techniques at the Art Center in Los Angeles in preparation for teaching a photography course.
 Her earliest photographic work known as her "Nature Studies", was a continuation of the experimentation she began in Cincinnati.
 In work such as the Coral and Starfish (1944) she focused on the abstraction and patterns of natural forms.
 In works such as, Design with Oil Tank (1942), Corpron would manipulate images to accentuate geometric forms by overlapping negatives.
 With the support of the art department at Texas Woman's University and her students, Corpron began to further her inventive studies.

 In 1933, Corpron took up black-and-white photography and was initially interested in it as tool for taking photographs of natural forms for use in textile design courses.
 Her highly abstract aesthetic was influenced by the photograms of Man Ray and László Moholy-Nagy, who visited Denton in 1942 to teach a light workshop.
 Around the same time, the artist György Kepes came to Denton to write a book, and he helped expand her repertoire, introducing Corpron to a range of modernist techniques including double exposures and solarization.

 She is best known for several series that have been termed "light-poetry" and which she called "Light Drawings" in which she investigated light as a central subject.
 She made a number of light paintings by tracking the movement of lights at amusement parks, and another group of images centered on distorted reflections of objects like eggs.
 There is also a series of images, "Light Patterns," made by photographing the play of light on sheets of paper suspended inside a custom-designed box.
 She also experimented with solarization and with ferrotype plates.
 Her imaginative and "ultramodern" investigations of light broke new ground in photographic technique and established her reputation as a pioneer of American abstract photography and a leader of what one scholar has termed the "Texas Bauhaus."